Meet Ryan Cleckner

 Ryan was born and raised in Phoenix, AZ.
 He attended public schools and grew up camping, hunting, hiking, and all things outdoors.
 There aren’t many places in Arizona that Ryan hasn’t explored – from the desert valley to the red rocks of Sedona, the Grand Canyon, and pine-trees and mountains of Flagstaff.

 In the Rangers, Ryan found his niche as a special operations sniper and sniper team leader.
-He was fortuante to attend many military schools to include the world’s premier sniper school, the Special Operations Target Indterdication Course, the Primary Leadership Development Course where he was voted “Best Leader” by his peers and was an honor graduate, the French Alpine Mountaineering Course of which he was in the first group of Americans to ever graduate, and Emergency Medical Technician (EMT-I) school after which he became a Nationally Registered EMT.
+He was fortunate to attend many military schools to include the world’s premier sniper school, the Special Operations Target Indterdication Course, the Primary Leadership Development Course where he was voted “Best Leader” by his peers and was an honor graduate, the French Alpine Mountaineering Course of which he was in the first group of Americans to ever graduate, and Emergency Medical Technician (EMT-I) school after which he became a Nationally Registered EMT.

 After two combat deployments to Afghanistan, Ryan was ready to return home and continue his college education.
 While attending school, Ryan worked for years as a sniper instructor for military and police snipers.
 He also taught outdoor-related classes at a local community college.

 Ryan received a Bachelor of Science Degree in Political Science from Arizona State University.
-He had originally pursued medical school, and had completed all of his pre-medical requirements, however, as an older student he decided that he had already had enough sleepness nights in the military and didn’t go to medical school.
+He had originally pursued medical school, and had completed all of his pre-medical requirements, however, as an older student he decided that he had already had enough sleepless nights in the military and didn’t go to medical school.

 Ryan graduated law school with honors and with a specialty in tax/corporate law.